srhumir/Storm-Analysis/Readme.md

 Atmospheric Administration's (NOAA) storm database in order to find weather disasters whit the most health and economic problems.

-The results show that Tornado made the most both human fatalities and total fatality and injuries with more than 5600 fatalities and 90 thousand injuries from 1950 to today.
+The results show that Tornado has been the most harmfull event both in the case human fatalities and injuries with more than 5600 fatalities and 90 thousand injuries from 1950 to today.
 After that with a big gap comes severe heat with more than 3000 death and around 10 thousand injuries.

 In the sense of economic consequences, the worse event is flood with more than 140 billion dollars following by Hurricane with 77 and Storm